Skip to main content

 Support for employers

-Take a look at some of the ways employers can support their employees to learn Welsh in different ways:
+Some of the ways employers can access support for their employees who want to learn Welsh include:

-• Cynnig Cymraeg (Welsh Offer) is recognition by the Commissioner and given to organisations that take pride in the Welsh language by offering Welsh language services to the public.
-Find out more about the Cynnig Cymraeg on the Welsh Language Commissioner's website
+• Cynnig Cymraeg recognises organisations that provide Welsh language services.
+Find out more on the Welsh Language Commissioner's website

 Watch the video